 If you wanted to go another direction, you could make the insides as directed below and the breading like our Bisquick Pot Pie.
 In that you mix together a biscuit-like top, pour it on top and then bake.
 A different texture but still delish.
 Try them all I say and decide for yourself!

-Ok so I lied, there is another fun way to make this too.
+There is another fun way to make this too.
 With Pillsbury rolls.
-Take a peek at our Pot Pie Muffins with Biscuits and you will see what I mean.
+Take a peek at our muffin tin chicken pot pie and you will see what I mean.
 Made in a muffin tin with a lattice top, kids love these because they’re a pick up and enjoy meal.

 Use a pie pan baking dish if you want two crusts.
 If as is as directed below, a large cast iron skillet can be used to cook and then throw in the oven and bake.